-NEW YORK, June 30, 2021—Deloitte Digital today announced its "2021 Global Contact Centre Survey," revealing the ways in which contact centres evolved over the last year and how they can become revenue generators and experience hubs.
+NEW YORK, June 30, 2021—Deloitte Digital today announced its "2021 Global Contact Center Survey," revealing the ways in which contact centers evolved over the last year and how they can become revenue generators and experience hubs.
 According to the survey, companies leading in customer service coming out of the pandemic are accelerating digital transformation, adopting new models for work and the workplace and reimagining their mix of service channels.
 Additionally, the survey found that customer experience remains the most important strategic focus for service leaders, a focus that is only expected to increase over the next two years.

 Businesses understand the importance of customer experience to build trust and loyalty, but those that want to be leaders need to take the lessons learned during 2020 and invest in solutions for changing consumer needs.
 This starts with looking at your customer service capabilities and doubling down on digital transformation, new technologies and reimagined workplaces,

 said Andy Haas, managing director, Deloitte Consulting LLP, and Service Transformation leader at Deloitte Digital.

 “Importantly, we’ve learned that contact centers have become vital to customer experience in ways that we hadn’t seen before and will play a critical role in a strong service strategy."

 Contact centers that are focused on elevating customer experiences need the adaptability new technologies, like cloud and AI, provide in order to meet the shifting expectations of customers and to respond to changes in the competitive, regulatory and cultural environments,

 said Tim McDougal, managing director, Deloitte Consulting LLP, and Contact Center offering leader at Deloitte Digital.